Vyral/scott-griffin/_posts/2018-05-31-what-homeowners-insurance-policy-should-you-choose.md

 Let’s say that you have a $250,000 house with a total roof loss due to hail and a new roof costs $10,000.
 To reach your deductible you will have to pay $2,500, which means you will get a check for $7,500 to pay for your roof.

-If you elected to take a two percent or even a three percent, you are going to get next to nothing for that roof.
+If you elected to take a 2% or even a 3% deductible, you are going to get next to nothing for that roof.
 Since the roof still needs to be repaired, this can take a major toll on your checkbook.
 For this reason, you should **be careful what deductible you select** when you choose coverage.

 {% include pullquote.html %}